mpanighetti/dnd5e-spells/README.md

 ## Third-Party Content References

-_Player's Handbook_ © 2014 Wizards of the Coast LLC.
+_Player's Handbook (2014)_ © 2014 Wizards of the Coast LLC.

-_Dungeon Master's Guide_ © 2014 Wizards of the Coast LLC.
+_Dungeon Master's Guide (2014)_ © 2014 Wizards of the Coast LLC.

 _[Systems Reference Document 5.1](https://dnd.wizards.com/resources/systems-reference-document)_ ("SRD 5.1") © 2016 Wizards of the Coast LLC.
 Licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/legalcode).

 _One Grung Above_ © 2017 Wizards of the Coast LLC.

+_Wayfinder's Guide to Eberron_ © 2017 Wizards of the Coast LLC.

 _Sword Coast Adventurer's Guide_ © 2018 Wizards of the Coast LLC.